cityofasheville/telestaff-payroll/README.md

 Rule: Every 10 minutes 1400 to 2300 (9 or 10 AM to 6 or 7 PM) cron(0/15 14-23 ? * * *)

 (Telestaff Import Person has been moved to Bedrock.)

+## Deploy/Test

+/utils/test holds `sam local` testing files /utils/layer-deploy and /utils/deploy hold the Terraform files to deploy the Lambda and the Lambda Layer to AWS.